 - i.
 Auditor shall conduct the documentation assessment of all ISARPs prior to the remote Opening Meeting unless the Operator is unable to provide relevant manuals and documentation in English language.
-This assessment shall be conducted in accordance with following procedure. - a) Operator shall provide or give access to the Cross-Reference List that includes all the current documentation references for each ISARP and the digital controlled copy of the all relevant documents. - b) Auditor shall assess the documentation conformity by reviewing the ISARPs against the documentation references and documents provided by the Operator. - c) The document references shall be recorded in the Audit Software to include sub references. - d) If the Auditor concludes that the relevant ISARP is "not documented", this information shall be recorded in the Audit Software Narrative Field without selection of the assessment result. - e) The assessment result shall be discussed during the remote interviews with the Operator and the relevant information will be removed from the Narrative Field if the Auditor concludes that ISARP is documented. - f) Auditor may also continue to conduct the documentation assessment of the all ISARPs after the remote Opening Meeting, between the calls with Operator. - ii.
-As part of the preparation, the auditor also needs to identify ISARPs which are going to be assessed as "Not Applicable" based on the information provided.
-The information to be reviewed includes, but is not limited to the AOC, Operations Specifications, Pre-Audit Questionnaire and the Manuals. - iii.
-All ISARPs which have been identified as not applicable to the operator must be assessed in the Audit Software as 'Not Applicable' with the corresponding auditor comment.
-This assessment must be completed prior to the Opening Meeting.
+This assessment shall be conducted in accordance with following procedure. - a) Operator shall provide or give access to the Cross-Reference List that includes all the current documentation references for each ISARP and the digital controlled copy of the all relevant documents. - b) As part of the preparation, the auditor also needs to identify ISARPs which are going to be assessed as "Not Applicable" based on the information provided.
+The information to be reviewed includes, but is not limited to the AOC, Operations Specifications, Pre-Audit Questionnaire and the Manuals. - c) All ISARPs which have been identified as not applicable to the operator must be assessed in the Audit Software as 'Not Applicable' with the corresponding auditor comment.
+This assessment must be completed prior to the Opening Meeting. - d) Auditor shall assess the documentation conformity by reviewing the ISARPs against the documentation references and documents provided by the Operator. - e) If documentation references and documents provided by the Operator are not detailed and clear enough to allow for an easy documentation assessment, Auditor shall communicate with the Operator to ensure necessary actions are taken prior to the Opening Meeting. - f) The document references shall be recorded in the Audit Software to include sub references. - g) If the Auditor concludes that the relevant ISARP is "not documented", this information shall be recorded in the Audit Software Narrative Field without selection of the assessment result. - h) The assessment result shall be discussed during the remote interviews with the Operator and the relevant information will be removed from the Narrative Field if the Auditor concludes that ISARP is documented. - i.
+If the documentation is assessment couldn't be completed prior to the opening meeting or the Operator provided new documents and/or references, Auditor may also continue to conduct the documentation assessment of the ISARPs after the remote Opening Meeting, between the calls with Operator.